MontgomeryLab/tinyRNA/doc/tiny-plot.md

 </p>

 #### Customization
 The P value cutoff can be changed using the [Run Config or commandline arguments](Parameters.md#p-value).
 The control condition is plotted on the x-axis, but it must be specified in your Samples Sheet prior to running an end-to-end or `tiny recount` analysis.
 If using `tiny replot`, is not possible to change a no-control experiment to a control experiment and have these changes reflected in these plots.
-This is because the pipeline's DGE step must be aware of the control condition in order to perform the proper directional comparisons.
+This is because tiny-deseq.r must be aware of the control condition in order to perform the proper directional comparisons.